 We have discretion to take enforcement action to address non-compliant matters.
-For material matters, our C&E Policy provides guidance on our approach to enforcement, but we will seek guidance from other agencies where relevant.
+For material matters, our C&E Policy provides guidance on our approach to enforcement.
+Where relevant we may seek information from other agencies to guide our enforcement decisions.